 A recent poll of Mercer’s consultants indicated that, by their estimation, over 60% of employers have moved into the return to work phase.
 For most of us, work never really stopped, but what is meant by this phase is that employers are putting into place longer-term plans around being in the office versus virtual working, considering how to adjust performance targets for the year, re-focusing teams on priorities — generally, figuring out how to operate in this “new normal.”

 Not only does salary data still matter, but perhaps now it’s more important than ever.
-You will be asked to provide input for an annual salary increase budget for 2021, mostly likely with some direction on cost containment.
+You will be asked to provide input for an annual salary increase budget for 2021, most likely with some direction on cost containment.
 That means you will need a clear understanding of 1) what are the jobs/roles and functions that are critical as your company moves forward and 2) how competitively are the employees in those roles paid.
 Additionally, you’ll want to understand where cost savings opportunities are for jobs where you might be able to reposition your target pay level.

 Aging your data from last year will not provide you with accurate compensation data going into 2021.
 Since industries, as well as different jobs/professions, are feeling the impact of the pandemic differently, applying an aging factor to your data will not capture important nuances that will inform how you position pay for the future.

-Survey Data Refresh for North America
+Survey data refresh for North America

 All employers that participated in Mercer's main surveys, such as MBD, Retail, and SIRS, will receive the originally planned holistic survey covering a wide variety of base pay, incentive, and policy topics.
 To ensure that we capture any changes to pay, starting in July, Mercer will request that all survey participants upload a short and simple employee data file with salary data effective as of July 1.
 We have made sure to only request new data for those elements that we expect to have changed (e.g., base pay).
-We get it — you are busy!
-We have identified the data elements that we expect to have changed and those that we know you’ll want to see in order to prepare for 2021.

-Pulse Surveys and Polls
+Pulse surveys and polls

 To capture the many policy and program changes as well as issues of strategy and response, Mercer is running ongoing COVID-19 polls that change frequently and address the questions you have as you return to work.
 These results are available free to all clients and are available by industry and region.